Abstract

 Neural Network Model

-In light of the current state of neural network modelling, Emergent v1.0.6 along with Leabra v1.0.4 were selected for their use of modern HPC models - specifically the Theta-phase HPC Ketz Model (Ketz et al., 2013) - along with their speed and ease of modification (Aisa et al., 2008).
+In light of the current state of neural network modelling, Emergent v1.0.6 along with Leabra v1.0.4 were selected for their use of modern HPC models - specifically the Theta-phase HPC Ketz Model (Ketz, Morkonda, & O'Reilly, 2013) - along with their speed and ease of modification (Aisa, Mingus, & O’Reilly, 2008).
 The latest version of Emergent runs on Go, a statically typed and compiled programming language, generally used for its efficiency and speed.
 Emergent is complemented by Leabra, a package responsible for the underlying computational basis for biological neural networks.
-These two Go packages work in synchrony to provide a platform and graphical interface allowing the user to build, modify, train, and run neural networks.
+These two Go packages work in synchrony to provide a platform and graphical interface allowing the user to build, modify, train, and test neural networks.

 This model was trained on a dataset designed to test pattern separation ability.
-Figure 2 provides an example of one data unit, consisting of a training set and testing set.
-A number of units were created for this experiment, each with varying levels of difference between the A1 set and A2 set.
-Overall, units were created with similarity values of 0%, 20%, 40%, 60%, 80%, 90%, 100%.
-The set with 100% similarity was used as a sanity check for the model, as the pattern that the model was expected to learn was identical between A1 and A2, but the expected output was completely different.
-The model was expected to fail to learn this unit.
-The model was also expected to quickly learn the 0% similarity unit as little pattern separation would need to be done to discreetly characterize these units.
+For each pair of stimuli, the model was trained to associate each input pattern with a different response.
+The correct response was provided during training but withheld during testing to determine how well the model had learned to discriminate between pair members.
+Figure 2 provides an example of one pair, including the training and testing set.
+Seven total pairs were created for this experiment with 0%, 20%, 40%, 60%, 80%, 90%, and 100% similarity between the pair members.
+The set with 100% similarity was used as a sanity check for which the model was expected to fail as the input patterns were identical between A1 and A2, but the expected output was completely different.
+The model was also expected to quickly learn the 0% similarity unit as no pattern separation would need to be done to discreetly characterize these units.

 Training and Testing

 The pattern separation task was performed as follows.
-The model would be initialized in its baseline state, high cholinergic state, or low cholinergic state, as described above.
-The model would then be stepped through a Run.
-Each Run consisted of up to 20 Epochs.
-Each Epoch consisted of a training event and a testing event for both the A1 unit and A2 unit.
+The model was initialized in its baseline, low, medium, or high cholinergic state, as described above.
+The model was then stepped through a Run, containing up to 20 Epochs.
+Each Epoch consisted of a training event and a testing event for both the A1 input and A2 input.
 The training event would push the A1 training input set to the ‘Input’ layer, and allow the model to run for 100 cycles - arbitrary time units which allow the model to loop through the data a number of times.
-The same would then be done with the A2 unit, interleaving the training of both.
+The same would then be done with the A2 unit, which would also run for 100 cycles.
 The testing event would then push the A1 testing input set to the ‘Input’ layer, and expect the correct output from ‘ECout’ after 100 cycles.
 The same would be done for A2.
-Once the Epoch is complete, the tests of A1 and A2 determine if the model has succeeded in learning both A1 and A2.
-If successful the simulation would end, but if the model has failed to learn either A1 or A2 or both another Epoch would begin.
-Should another Epoch be needed, the model will continue this cycle of training and testing until the model either successfully learned the dataset or unsuccessfully completed 20 Epochs, which constitutes a failure.
+Once the Epoch was complete, the tests of A1 and A2 determine if the model has succeeded in learning both A1 and A2 by verifying that the activation pattern expected as output in ECout was reproduced to a satisfactory degree.
+If successful, the simulation would end, but if the model failed to learn either A1 or A2, or both, another Epoch would begin.
+Should another Epoch be needed, the model will continue this cycle of training and testing until the model either successfully learns the trial or unsuccessfully completes 20 Epochs, which constitutes a failure.

 Results